 Navigate the subway like a pro

-Like any big city with decent public transportation, the Tokyo metro has an easy to use commuter card you can purchase to quickly move through the station entrance and exits.
-Without one, you have to rely on calculating and purchasing each ticket whenever you use the metro.
+Like any big city with decent public transportation, the Tokyo metro has an easy-to-use commuter card you can purchase to quickly move through the stations.
+Without one, you have to rely on calculating and purchasing individual tickets whenever you use the metro.